0xpr/crypto_ocaml/README.md

 ### Ch 03 | Secure Key Exchange over an Insecure Medium with Public Key Cryptography
 - skipped padding checks for RSA implementation (Somewhat shockingly, my code worked on the first try!)
+- Elliptic Curves for Diffie-Hellman don't seem to be implmented with huge numbers, so I don't think it's going to be used for the library.
+Perhaps it will come later.

+Elliptic Curves are amazing.
+There are several properties of the cyclic group formed a curve that I'm not fully clear on -- but the math is not particularly complex, elementary group theory is all that is required.

+---

+### Ch 04 | Authenticating Communications Using Digital Signatures